jp-bennett/Fwknop2/README.md

 ![alt text][Fwknop2-config]
 [Fwknop2-config]: /doc/Android_fwknop2_config.png "Fwknop2 Configuration"

-Fianlly, send the SPA packet, and then SSH will be accessiable from the Android
+Finally, send the SPA packet, and then SSH will be accessiable from the Android
 phone:

 ![alt text][Fwknop2-send-SPA-packet]